sasadangelo/langchain-tutorials/lesson-1/README.md

 ## How to run "Hello LLM" with OpenAI

-To run the "Hello LLM" with WatsonX you need to copy the `.env_sample`file in `.env` and add your IBM Cloud API Key to the `OPENAI_API_KEY` variable.
+To run the "Hello LLM" with WatsonX you need to copy the `.env_sample`file in `.env` and add your OPENAI API Key to the `OPENAI_API_KEY` variable.
+If you run a local OpenAI server put a dummy key.
 Type the following command:
 ```
 python3 myopenai.py
 ```